trishacapitle/socmeddashboard/README.md

 ```

-### Continued development

-There are still complex CSS stylings and javascript DOM manipulation I hope to implement on other projects.

 ### Useful resources

-- (https://www.example.com](https://www.w3schools.com/howto/howto_js_toggle_dark_mode.asp) - This helped me for the toggle function.
+- (https://www.w3schools.com/howto/howto_js_toggle_dark_mode.asp) - This helped me for the toggle function.
-- (https://www.example.com](https://codepen.io/SaraSoueidan/pen/jpBbrq) - This is where I got the toggle switch component and modified it to the design requirement.
+- (https://codepen.io/SaraSoueidan/pen/jpBbrq) - This is where I got the toggle switch component and modified it to the design requirement.

 ## Author